moby/moby/README.md

 ==============

-Docker can be used to run short-lived commands, long-running daemons (app servers, databases etc.), interactive shell sessions, etc.
+Docker can be used to run short-lived commands, long-running daemons (app servers, databases, etc.), interactive shell sessions, etc.

 You can find a [list of real-world examples](http://docs.docker.com/examples/) in the